-Specifies a web location which can later be used for sending web requests.
-The action supports 4 authentication modes:
+Specifies a web location that can later be used for sending web requests.
+The action supports 6 authentication modes:

 Note that implementation of OAuth2 by some web services may require frequent renewals of refresh tokens.
 Since EasyMorph connectors are immutable (mutable connectors are coming in 2021) a "Web location" connector is only valid until the 1st refresh token expires, and will require re-authentication after that.